-Friedrich Strasse was a maze of subterranean corridors, stairs, tunnels and levels.
+Friedrich Strasse was a maze of subterranean corridors, stairs and tunnels at several levels.
 Richard doubted he ever would have emerged without Chris acting Virgil to his Dante.
 To get to the over ground S-Bahn, they had to exit to street level and enter the main building.
 Once above ground, Chris made straight for a group of Oriental men, none taller than 5ft 2, and asked for something.
 One of the men went away and returned with a carrier-bag from which he pulled out a carton of West cigarettes.
 Chris handed over a coin and received two packets.
 He gave a formal nod goodbye and they moved on.

 “There, the Vietnamese Mafia.
 They sell cigarettes half-price.”